-Hey Match-heads!
-Shag here, wishing a warm nuclear welcome to the newest member of the FIRESTORM FAN family — Mr. Tim Wallace!
-Tim has graciously agreed to provide monthly coverage of DC’s latest weekly event, The New 52: Futures End!
-Firestorm plays a major role in the series, yet we haven’t focused much on it here.
-Well, Tim has arrived in the nick of time!
-Warning, Tim’s entries here will contain SPOILERS for the related issues of The New 52: Futures End.
+Hey Match-heads, Shag here!
+Today our good friend Tim Wallace continues his monthly coverage of DC’s weekly event, The New 52: Futures End!
+If you missed the first installment, click here!
+Warning, Tim’s entries contain SPOILERS for the related issues of The New 52: Futures End.
 Consider yourself warned!
 Be sure to follow Tim’s regular work over on his exceptional site, Kord Industries: A Blue Beetle Blog!
 Get all your Ted Kord, Jaime Reyes, and Dan Garrett goodness there!
 You can also stalk Tim on Twitter, Facebook, and Google Plus.
 And now, let’s turn it over to Tim…

-Shag here again.
-Thanks to Tim for this fantastic coverage!
+Shag here again – That’s it for this month!
+Thanks again to Tim for this fantastic coverage!
 Next month Tim will return with further coverage of, The New 52: Futures End!
-Let us know what you think of this new weekly series in the comments.
+Let us know what you think of this weekly series in the comments.

 Support Firestorm (and Kord Industries)!
 Fan the flame!